Chataldja Army

 The Chataldja Army or Çatalca Army of the Ottoman Empire (Turkish: Çatalca Ordusu) was one of the field armies of the Ottoman Army.
-It was formed after Ottoman retreat to the Chataldja line during the First Balkan War.
+It was formed after the Ottoman retreat to the Chataldja line during the First Balkan War.
 It confronted Bulgarian forces.
-It was organized from units of dissolved First Eastern Army and Second Eastern Army on November 7, 1912.
+It was organized from units of the dissolved First Eastern Army and Second Eastern Army on November 7, 1912.

 First Balkan War

 November 17, 1912

 On November 17, 1912, the army was structured as follows: